tsunooky/epidots/README.md

 | `@if` / `@else` | Standard `if` / `else` blocks |
 | `@struct` | `struct { ... };` template |
 | `@pf` | `printf("\n");` |

+## ⚙️ Customization

+### Startup Scripts
+You can add your own shell scripts to run automatically when you log in (after package installation).
+Simply place your scripts in:
+`~/afs/.confs/config/scripts/startup_scripts/`
+or use the command `scriptadd <script>` to add it automatically to the folder.

 ## 🔄 Management